 When using Debian STABLE, the package is in the official stable repository since Debian 9 "Stretch" and can be easily installed using the default package manager (See Installation).

-Currently the version in Debian 9 is version 2.3.8, if a more recent version is desired, it can be built manually.
+Currently the version in Debian 9 is version 2.3.8, if a more recent version is desired, it can be built manually from source.
+We are working to provide a newer version of the debian package.